WB panchayat elections: Repolling in nearly 700 booths; BJP, TMC in war of words over violence | Politics

 - India

-No major incident was reported as fresh polling was underway in nearly 700 booths in 19 districts of West Bengal, where voting for the panchayat elections was declared void, officials said.
+A total of 69.85-per cent voter turnout was recorded till 5 pm in 696 booths in 19 districts of West Bengal, where voting for the panchayat elections was declared void, officials said.

 These booths will be given extra time to complete the polling, they said.